-Along with Richard Dolan, Harvey is the co-author of the Eastern District Roundup, a monthly column in the New York Law Journal.
-Harvey has co-authored that column since 1990.
+From 1990 through 2022 Harvey co-authored (first with Peter Schlam, then with Richard Dolan) the Eastern District Roundup, a monthly column in the New York Law Journal.

-For some 37 years, he has served on the Board of Trustees of St. Stephen’s School in Rome, Italy.
-In 2014 he received the Founder’s Medal, the school’s highest award.
-He has been on the Board of Governors of Isidore Newman School in New Orleans since 2011.
-Harvey was a director of the Samuel Goldberg & Sons Foundation, Inc., for decades, and recently retired from the Advisory Board of the American Center for Democracy.
+For some 40 years he served on the Board of Trustees of St. Stephen’s School in Rome, Italy, and was elected Trustee Emeritus in 2023.
+In 2014 he received the Founder’s Medal, the School’s highest award.
+He served on the Board of Governors of Isidore Newman School in New Orleans, Louisiana, from 2011 to 2023, and has been a Trustee since 2014.
+Harvey was a Director of the Samuel Goldberg & Sons Foundation, Inc., in New York for decades.
+He also served on the Advisory Board of the American Center for Democracy.

 Co-author of the Eastern District Roundup, a monthly column in the New York Law Journal, 1990 - Present

 Co-Author, “An Introduction to Criminal Procedure,” Principles & Practice of Forensic Psychiatry, Second Edition, 2003 (ARNOLD)

 - Board of Trustees, St. Stephen’s School, Rome, Italy, 1984 - Present